 - Frequent collaborator with cutting-edge choreographers, filmmakers, and visual artists

 - Named 8th most performed contemporary composer in the world and the most performed living female British composer in 2022 (Bachtrack’s “Classical Music in 2022” study)

 - GRAMMY Nomination for "Best Contemporary Classical Composition" in 2015 for Prince of Clouds

-- Currently Associate Composer for The Scottish Chamber Orchestra; previous residencies with Chicago Symphony Orchestra, L’Orchestre national d’Île-de-France, and the Baltimore Symphony Orchestra
+- Currently Associate Composer for the Helsinki Philharmonic; previous residencies with Chicago Symphony Orchestra, L’Orchestre national d’Île-de-France, Baltimore Symphony Orchestra, Philharmonia, and the Scottish Chamber Orchestra

 Works by Anna Clyne include: